Camper-Rental Points|Turn the High-Price Rental Booking into Cashback by Routing

 Confirm "Can I Drive It?"
 Before Cashback

 This is a premise before any points.
 Campers vary widely in size and weight by type, and a large vehicle may not be drivable on a standard license.
-A typical van conversion (built on a Hiace-class base) is often drivable on a standard license, while a large coachbuilt or imported model can require a semi-medium or medium license — so always confirm the license class before booking.
+A typical van conversion (bancon, built on a Hiace-class base) is often drivable on a standard license, while a large coachbuilt (cabcon) or imported model can require a semi-medium or medium license — so always confirm the license class before booking.

 If you're not used to large vehicles, check the width, overall length, height (mind multi-story parking and height limits), handling, and ease of parking in advance.
 For a first time, choosing an easy-to-handle size is the safe move.
 At pickup, get a thorough briefing on the equipment, how to use it, and the insurance/coverage, and ask anything unclear before you set off.
 Choosing a vehicle you can drive safely matters more than the fee or cashback size — it's the absolute condition for an enjoyable trip.